Risk Factors & Reducing the Risk of Developing Ovarian Cancer

 - Birth control - Using oral contraceptives or birth control pills for a minimum of 3 to 6 months can lower the risk of ovarian cancer.
 The risk continues to lower the longer the pills are used.
 With that said, the use of oral contraceptives can increase your risk for some other health issues, including cervical and breast cancer.

-- Reproductive history - Women who had full-term pregnancies, before the age of 26, are at a lower risk than women who had their first full-term pregnancy after age 35.
+- Reproductive history - Women who had full-term pregnancies before the age of 26 are at a lower risk compared to women who had their first full-term pregnancy after age 35.
 Women who have never carried a pregnancy to term are also at a higher risk.
 Each full-term pregnancy lowers your risk.
-It is suggested that breastfeeding may also lower the risk as well.
+It is suggested that breastfeeding may also lower the risk, as well.

 - Smoking - Smoking doesn’t increase the risk for all types of ovarian cancer, but it has been linked to an increased risk for the mucinous type that is present in ovarian cancer.